- About us

-The Rehabilitation Academic Clinical Unit (ACU) is a highly responsive, assertive recovery orientated multidisciplinary service within Metro South, aimed at improving functional outcomes for consumers with a mental illness.
-The Rehabilitation ACU focuses on mental health rehabilitation with an explicit belief that people can and do recover from mental illness.
+Rehabilitation Mental Health Services are a highly responsive, assertive recovery orientated multidisciplinary service within Metro South, aimed at improving functional outcomes for consumers with a mental illness.
+Rehabilitation Mental Health Services focus on mental health rehabilitation with an explicit belief that people can and do recover from mental illness.

-The Rehabilitation ACU provides mental health services to consumers who are aged 18 to 65 years (16 years and over if living independently) who are affected by mental illness and would benefit from a specialised rehabilitation service.
+Rehabilitation Mental Health Services provide mental health services to consumers who are aged 18 to 65 years (16 years and over if living independently) who are affected by mental illness and would benefit from a specialised rehabilitation service.
 Services are designed to be provided in the least restrictive manner but also include people cared for under the Mental Health Act 2016.

-The key functions of the Rehabilitation ACU are to:
+The key functions of Rehabilitation Mental Health Services are to:

-The Rehabilitation ACU has five core service delivery areas:
+Rehabilitation Mental Health Services have five core service delivery areas:

 Community care units (CCUs) are transitional accommodation facilities for mental health consumers who are in recovery but require additional assistance to successfully reintegrate to community living.
 CCUs offer a self-contained, residential environment where consumers can learn or relearn everyday living skills with the support 24 hours per day.
 The value of CCUs lie in their ability to provide individually tailored programs, creating opportunities for consumers that enhance quality of life and assist in a transition to an increased level of independence and eventual move to other community residential options.
 Lengths of stay in CCUs vary depending on the level of rehabilitation and supported recovery required by each individual.